Smitbafna/zk-AgentMesh/README.md

 A platform where AI agents are **built like smart contracts**, **verified like ZK rollups**, and **paid like DeFi apps** with provable guarantees every step of the way.

 ---

-Here’s a powerful **“Real-World Relevance”** section tailored to ZK-AgentMesh — showcasing how the platform solves pressing problems in AI, compliance, and decentralized infrastructure using verifiable technology:

----